Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Big algebras of the symmetric powers of the vector representation

-\begin{Rem} The algebra $\mathscr{B}(m\varpi_1)$ coincides with the medium algebra $\mathscr{M}(m\varpi_1)$ (see \eqref{eq:medium_algebra_def} and Corollary \ref{cor:sym_pow_rep}).
-Jakub L\"{o}wit \cite{Loewit} (unpublished) informed us that one can prove the isomorphism from Theorem \ref{thm:big_sym_power_gen_rel} using the geometric interpretation of the medium algebra $\mathscr{M}(m\varpi_1)$.
-Namely, one can use the fact that for any dominant integral weight $\lambda$ the algebra $\mathscr{M}(\lambda)$ is isomorphic to the $\mathrm{GL}_n$-equivariant cohomology of the affine Schubert variety associated to $\lambda$. \end{Rem}
+\begin{Remark} The algebra $\mathscr{B}(m\varpi_1)$ coincides with the medium algebra $\mathscr{M}(m\varpi_1)$ (see \eqref{eq:medium_algebra_def} and Corollary~\ref{cor:sym_pow_rep}).
+In a private communication, Jakub L\"{o}wit informed us that one can prove the isomorphism from Theorem~\ref{thm:big_sym_power_gen_rel} using the geometric interpretation of the medium algebra~$\mathscr{M}(m\varpi_1)$.
+Namely, one can use the fact that for any dominant integral weight $\lambda$ the algebra~$\mathscr{M}(\lambda)$ is isomorphic to the $\mathrm{GL}_n$-equivariant cohomology of the affine Schubert variety~$\operatorname{Gr}^{\leqslant\lambda}$ associated to $\lambda$. \end{Remark}

-\subsection{Examples.}
+\subsection{Examples}

-In this subsection we use Corollary \ref{cor:big_sym_power_gen_rel} to compute in several examples the explicit presentations of the big algebra $\mathscr{B}(m\varpi_1)$ for $\mathfrak{gl}_n$.
-Then, we deduce the presentations of the corresponding big algebras for $\mathfrak{sl}_n$ and compare them with the computations of Hausel--Rychlewicz \cite[Example 4.6]{Hausel_Rychlewicz}, Rozhkovskaya \cite[Proposition 4.2]{Rozhkovskaya} and Hausel \cite[Section 4.2.3]{Hausel}.
+In this subsection, we use Corollary~\ref{cor:big_sym_power_gen_rel} to compute in several examples the explicit presentations of the big algebra $\mathscr{B}(m\varpi_1)$ for $\mathfrak{gl}_n$.
+Then, we deduce the presentations of the corresponding big algebras for $\mathfrak{sl}_n$ and compare them with the computations of Hausel--Rychlewicz \cite[Example~4.6]{Hausel_Rychlewicz}, Rozhkovskaya \cite[Proposition 4.2]{Rozhkovskaya} and Hausel \cite[Section~4.2.3]{Hausel_24}.

 Recall that $V(m\varpi_1)$ is weight multiplicity free as a $\mathfrak{gl}_n$-module, hence $\mathscr{B}(m\varpi_1)$ coincides with the medium algebra $\mathscr{M}(m\varpi_1)$.
-The latter algebra is generated over $S(\mathfrak{gl}_n^{*})^{\mathfrak{gl}_n}$ by the operators $M_{0,1}|_{V(m\varpi_1)},\ldots,M_{n-1,1}|_{V(m\varpi_1)}$ (see \eqref{eq:M_pq_operators}).
+The latter algebra is generated over $S(\mathfrak{gl}_n^{*})^{\mathfrak{gl}_n}$ by the operators $M_{0,1}|_{V(m\varpi_1)},\dots,M_{n-1,1}|_{V(m\varpi_1)}$ (see \eqref{eq:M_pq_operators}).
 We denote $M_i\coloneqq M_{i,1}|_{V(m\varpi_1)}$ and call these elements \emph{medium operators}.
 Note that $M_{0,1}|_{V(m\varpi_1)}\equiv m\cdot\Id_{V(m\varpi_1)}$ is a scalar operator and it can be discarded from the list of generators.